PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 Using the repo?
 Let me know and I'll start a list if you want your own blog listed there.

+## Motivation

+I am currently redesigning my website, (not yet published) which uses the router page, and part of the code for the internationalized blog of V.1.
+I want to migrate to the app router, but for that, I first had to learn how to internationalize a site with the router app, so I took this repository as training.

+I am also preparing a much more complete template for artists, content creators and developers, which I will use for my own site and which will be available soon.
+​

 # Changes:

 ## New features